 IA will be outsourced to an external third-party provider in accordance with the Branch’s outsourcing framework.

-The President and CRO will be responsible for the relationship with the IA provider whereas the ARCo will be responsible for the oversight and challenge of the deliverables produced by the IA provider.
+The President will be responsible for the relationship with the IA provider whereas the ARCo will be responsible for the oversight and challenge of the deliverables produced by the IA provider.
 The appointment of the third-party will be subject to the provisions of the Outsourcing policy and will require clear Service Level Agreements and Key Performance Indicators (“KPIs”) to be put in place.

 The primary responsibilities of the outsourced Internal Audit function will be as follows: